KarsMulder/evsieve/README.md

 The chosen thresholds determine how far you need to move a stick or trigger to make them cause a keyboard event.
 You can adjust them to make the maps more or less sensitive to small movements.

+You may further notice that these scripts use the `--copy` argument instead of `--map`.
+The `--copy` and `--map` arguments are identical with one difference: source events matching a `--map` are removed from the processing stream, but those matching `--copy` are not.
+In these scripts `--copy` is used because it might be theoretically possible that e.g. a `abs:hat0x:-1` event gets followed up by a `abs:hat0x:1` event, which should simultaneously release the left key and press the right key.

 The `repeat` flag makes the virtual keyboard emit key repeat events if a button is held down, like a keyboard does, even though the controllers do not emit repeat events themselves.
 Since most applications that read event devices ignore repeat events anyway, this clause isn't very important.

 ## Change your keyboard layout on an evdev level